therealozp/asciify/README.md

 ./asciify -input example.jpg -output ascii_art.png -width 80 -height 40 -scaleFactor 2 -monochrome false -inverted false -font ./fonts/monospace.ttf
 ```

-## Planned Features

-- **Advanced Color Effects**: Retro CRT filter, neon cyberpunk bloom effects.
-- **Depth of Field Simulation**: Adds depth perception to the ASCII image for enhanced realism.
-- **Customizable ASCII Characters**: Select different characters for a personalized look.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests for new features, improvements, or bug fixes.

-## About

-Asciify was built as a fun project to explore image processing, Go, and the fascinating world of ASCII art.
-It combines modern coding techniques with retro aesthetics to create unique and visually appealing images.